 Standards for Exterior Artificial Lighting

-- Positioning of fixtures so that the point source of light or any reflective surface of the light fixture is eliminated or is no longer visible from the beach.
+01. Positioning fixtures so that the point source of light or any reflective surface is no longer visible from the beach or completely eliminated.

-- Replacement of fixture having transparent of translucent coverings with fixtures having opaque shields covering an arc of at least one hundred eighty (180) degrees and extending an appropriate distance below the bottom edge of the fixture on the seaward side so that the light source or any reflective surface of the light fixture is not visible from the beach.
+05. Installing fixtures with opaque shields covering an arc of at least one hundred eighty (180) degrees and extending below the bottom edge of the fixture on the seaward side, ensuring that the light source or any reflective surface is not visible from the beach.

-- Replacement of pole lamps with low-profile, low-level luminaries no higher than forty-eight (48) inches off the ground such as low-mounted wall fixtures, low bollards, and ground-level fixtures, so that the light source or any reflective surface of the light fixture is not visible from the beach.
+06. Substituting pole lamps with low-profile, low-level luminaries positioned no higher than forty-eight (48) inches off the ground, such as low-mounted wall fixtures, low bollards, or ground-level fixtures, to prevent visibility of the light source or any reflective surface from the beach.

-- Permanent removal of all floodlights, up-lights, or spotlights used for decorative or accent purposes.
+11. Permanently remove all floodlights, up-lights, or spotlights used for decorative or accent purposes.

 12. Permanently removing or turning off any fixture that cannot be brought into compliance with the requirements stated in these standards.

 13. Shielding or modifying any existing lighted sign in accordance with the land development regulations (chapter 9.5-345 environmental design criteria) to ensure that it is not directly visible from the beach.